 Lets see the real life scenario.
 Most of us would fuel for about Rs.5000 and that would give us about Rs.132 worth of points for which you need to go through all tiny terms every single time.
 Moreover, Citi terminals are nowhere located out of metro cities.
 That means less acceptance of the card to get points.
 Also, too much of restrictions to earn too small points.

-Will i take a card for earning Rs.132 a month?
-Damn, never.
-I will rather stick to my other cards and use cash for fuel or use any of the other cards with just fuel surcharge waiver.
+Will I take a card for earning Rs.132 a month?
+Never.
+I will rather stick to my other cards and use cash/e-wallet for fuel or use any of the other credit/debit cards with just fuel surcharge waiver.

 - Complementary Airport lounge access: Nil